chinibi/wc-step-by-step-ordering-free/readme.txt

 = Step-By-Step Premium Upgrade =

-If you like our plugin and would like to see more content from us please consider purchasing a license from us.
-Premium users get additional features like unlimited steps, navigation options, required products, either-or products, package store credit, preset themes, and much more!
+If you like our plugin and would like to see more content from us please consider purchasing a Step-By-Step Ordering System license.
+Premium users get additional features like unlimited steps, navigation options, required products, either-or products, package store credit, preset themes, and much more.
 You will also have access to our support team!

 After purchasing a license, a key will be sent to your provided email.
 Enter